 Cerebrospinal Fluid (CSF) Leak

-A cerebrospinal fluid (CSF) leak is an escape of the colorless fluid that surrounds the brain and spinal cord.
+A cerebrospinal fluid CSF leak, or CSF leak for short, is an escape of the colorless fluid that surrounds and protects the brain from the skull and spinal cord from the thecal sac (the tough covering surrounding the spinal cord) in the spine.
 Cerebrospinal fluid is continuously produced in cavities in the brain called ventricles and absorbed into the bloodstream.
 It cushions the brain, acting as a shock absorber, and serves as a vehicle for delivering nutrients to and removing waste from the brain.

 Cerebrospinal Fluid Leak Symptoms

 The symptoms of a CSF leak can vary by person.
 The most common symptom is an orthostatic headache, which is a headache that worsens upon standing or being upright for a prolonged period of time and improves upon lying down.
 This is a pattern that is observed in the vast majority of patients with CSF leaks.

 The onset of a CSF leak is usually sudden, though not in all cases.
 The nature of these headaches tends to be variable as well, as people can experience a headache that feels dull, throbbing, or pressure-like.

 The location of the headache is most often in the back of the head, neck, and shoulders, though the pain can occur anywhere, even encompassing the entire head and face.

 Other symptoms of a cerebrospinal fluid leak can include: